 I could never care for Jacob or Matthew or James, but I could care far too quickly for Don Jose and Doña Maria and their mija la Vanessa y el hermanito el Carlitos.
 They are the reasons Los Angeles is not a concrete jungle; in the jungle the birds have to hunt their prey and be hunted.
 In Los Angeles the pajaritos simply stand with dignity before their carts and practically give the food away.

 God bless America for Los Angeles, y que la Santa María bendiga a México y España anterior por El Pueblo de Nuestra Señora La Reina de los Ángeles de Porciúncula.
 And may every God worshiped by every indigenous people in Los Angeles before any state claimed it bless those people still.

 In each period, those who came before me just kept Los Angeles warm for me.
 I know this in my heart.
-I do not always like knowing it, and there are days when I choose to reject it.
+I do not always like knowing it, and there are days when I reject it.
 But the truth is there is no magic nor reel nor any image like the one that floats through my eyes when I take my time through Los Angeles.

 I don’t know quite how this is supposed to work, or just where it ends.
 In any case it’s too late to look back now.

-We are getting closer Los Angeles.
+We are getting closer, Los Angeles.